 Liquidity measures our ability to meet current and future cash flow needs on a timely basis and at a reasonable cost.
 We manage our liquidity position to meet our daily cash flow needs, while maintaining an appropriate balance between assets and liabilities to meet the return on investment objectives of our shareholders.
-Our liquidity position is supported by management of liquid assets and liabilities and access to alternative sources of funds.
-Liquid assets include cash of \$8.1 million and accounts receivable, contract receivables, and other receivables of \$340.8 million.
-Liquid liabilities which totaled \$691.7 million at period end as detailed in the table below, included \$68.5 million in guarantees and letters of credit that are not expected to be paid in cash in the next 12 months.
-Other sources of liquidity include amounts currently available under our Credit Facility of up to approximately \$164.0 million as of September 30, 2023 based on our total net debt leverage ratio covenant of 5.25:1.00, and expected future cash generated from operations.
+Our liquidity position is supported by management of liquid assets and current liabilities and access to alternative sources of funds.
+Liquid assets include cash of \$8.1 million \$10.3 million and accounts receivable, contract receivables, and other receivables of \$340.8 million \$362.9 million as of March 31, 2024.
+Liquid Current liabilities, which totaled \$691.7 million \$719.8 million at period end as detailed in the table below, included \$68.5 million \$77.3 million in guarantees and letters of credit that are not expected to be paid settled in cash in the next 12 months.
+Other sources of liquidity include amounts currently available under our Credit Facility and expected future cash generated from operations.
+As of March 31, 2024, we had amounts currently available under our Credit Facility of up to approximately \$164.0 million \$136.0 million as of September 30, 2023 based on our total net debt leverage ratio covenant Total Net Leverage Ratio of 5.25:5.50:1.00 and expected future as in effect for the quarter ended March 31, 2024.